ishikawa-group/vasp_how_to/english/theory.md

 ```math
 \hat{v}_H({\bf r}) = \int d{\bf r}' \frac{\rho({\bf r}')}{|{\bf r} - {\bf r}'|}
 ```
+* This corresponds to the mean-field effect of electron-electron repulsion from all electrons, but it does not capture the quantum effect such as exchange and correlation.
-which corresponds to the electrostatic potential of all electrons.
-With $\hat{v}_H$, the Hartree equation can be written as
+* With $\hat{v}_H$, the Hartree equation can be written as
 ```math
 \left[\hat{h} + \hat{v}_H \right]\chi_i({\bf x}) = \epsilon_i\chi_i({\bf x})
 ```